-Based on our understanding regarding proposed construction and subsurface conditions encountered in the test pits, it appears that either lean clay or claystone bedrock will be encountered at potential foundation bearing depths.
-Based on laboratory test results and WSG's experience with similar conditions and materials, we believe the lean clay and bedrock materials will provide adequate support for lightly loaded residential foundations.
-Based on swell-consolidation testing and WSG's experience with similar materials in this area, the lean clay and bedrock materials will also display low swell potentials under loading and wetting conditions and certain design and construction considerations should be implemented to reduce potential differential foundation and slab movement associated with expansive soils and bedrock.
+Based on our understanding and assumptions regarding proposed construction and subsurface conditions encountered in the test pits, it appears that either existing fill materials and/or lean clay will be encountered at anticipated foundation bearing depths.
+Natural clay is considered suitable natural bearing for foundations; however, existing fill materials are undocumented and not considered suitable.
+Therefore, removal of existing fill materials and replacement with properly compacted structural fill is recommended to provide adequate bearing.

+Based on WSG's experience with similar materials in this area, the lean clay will also likely display a low swell potential under loading and wetting conditions and certain design and construction considerations should be implemented to reduce potential differential foundation and slab movement associated with expansive soils.